docknetwork/api-docs/source/index.html.md

 In addition to the code samples shown in these docs, we have provided various code samples for the common requests that you can easily access [here](https://github.com/docknetwork/dock-api-js/tree/main/examples).

 We also offer a free trial, testnet sandboxing and fair monthly pricing.
 Sign up and [start issuing credentials with our API console](https://console.api.dock.io/).
 Please read our [Terms of Service](https://www.dock.io/terms-of-service) before using the Dock API.
-You can inspect and try out our [swagger console here](https://swagger.api.dock.io/).

 # Getting Started